MattIPv4/hacktoberfest-data/README.dot.md

 ## Diving in: Users

 This year, Hacktoberfest had **{{= c(data.Users.totalUsers) }}** folks who went through our registration flow for the event.
-Spam has been a huge focus for us throughout the event, and so during this flow folks were reminded about our rules and values for the event with clear and simple language, as well as agreeing to a new rule for this year that folks with two or more PRs identified as invalid or spam by maintainers would be disqualified.
+Spam has been a huge focus for us throughout the event, as with last year, and so during this flow folks were reminded about our rules and values for the event with clear and simple language, as well as agreeing to a rule that folks with two or more PRs identified as spam by maintainers would be disqualified.
 More on this later.

-During the registration flow folks can also choose to tell us which country they are from--this helps us better understand, and cater to, the global audience for the event--and **{{= p((data.Users.totalUsers - data.Users.totalUsersNoCountry) / data.Users.totalUsers) }}** of them did so.
+During the registration flow, folks can also choose to tell us which country they are from--this helps us better understand, and cater to, the global audience for the event--and **{{= p((data.Users.totalUsers - data.Users.totalUsersNoCountry) / data.Users.totalUsers) }}** of them did so.